bserem/bserem.github.io/README.md

 Note:
 * there have been some changes about .dev. urls latelly
 * you can't disable aggregation on a url without .dev. in it

 ---

+### Easy Config

+You can configure BOA easily by [touching empty files in the server](https://github.com/omega8cc/boa/blob/5ade4c44a2a305ad5cfab7c9280bd0341df773c4/docs/ctrl/system.ctrl)

+---